top of page

 The first exhibition held in 2018 was inspired by the human influence on this planet and by the technology surrounding, but with a dash of darkness connected to its unbreachable speed.
 In the present moment, the biggest threat to our survival is humankind.
 The world may remain, but not as we know it.
 Fast paced exploration.
 Meat dissipation.
 Increased consumption.
 Resource depletion.
 Polluted air.
 Warm dying Oceans.
 In a near future the resources of Earth are used.
 All gone.
 Planetary Chaos.
 And then we fade.
 With our faith.

 hide from machine learning overlords.
 Morpheus to Zion.
 Ground-control to Major Tom.
 You and me to the office.
 Busy with worldly life.
-But still here.
-Still young when it comes.
+Then it happens.
 Hasta la vista.
-And so it happens.
-We Are what happens.
+A new existence.
+Post human life.
 And as Earth tune in on her last blue breath, our eyes open.
-One final gaze at the horizon and the sun that sets with her.
+One last gaze at the horizon and the sun that sets with her.
 Tomorrow comes and her darker colour rises.
 Painted black.
-With her machines that raises.

 bottom of page